The Best Sydney Harbour Cruise Experiences in 2023

 Sydney Harbour High Tea Cruises

-High teas, morning tea or afternoon tea, whatever you call it these sweet treats have always popular for special occasions, but they are also a lovely way to catch up with friends or give your feet a rest after a long day of sightseeing.
+High teas, morning tea or afternoon tea, whatever you call it, these sweet treats have always been popular for special occasions, but they are also a lovely way to catch up with friends or give your feet a rest after a long day of sightseeing.

-- Captain Cook High Tea Cruise – We recently took a high tea cruise with Captain Cook and while it was not quite the luxury experience that you might find in one of Sydney’s 5-star hotels, it was delicious and the 90 minute cruise a throughly enjoyable way to see the harbour.
+• Captain Cook High Tea Cruise – We recently took a high tea cruise with Captain Cook and while it was not quite the luxury experience that you might find in one of Sydney’s 5-star hotels, it was delicious and the 90 minute cruise a thoroughly enjoyable way to see the harbour.
 This cruise is fully accessible.

 Planning your Sydney vacation?
 Check out our guide for 7 perfect days in Sydney.